kspaff/kspaff.github.io/_pages/resume.md

  * Developed Clonetracker, the image processing component of the Pheno product.
-Clonetracker implements a traditional image processing pipeline to analyze bacteria in fluorescence and dark-field images in C++/CUDA.
+Clonetracker implements a traditional image processing pipeline to analyze bacteria in fluorescence and dark-field microscopy images in C++/CUDA.
-Working in a small team of three, I was solely responsible for application performance and the production codebase from inception to 2018.
+Working in a team of three, I was solely responsible for application performance and the production codebase from inception to 2018.
 It is in use in hundreds of hospitals.
  * Designed, procured, and implemented the Opus Feasibility Computing Environment, an on-premises all-flash parallel filesystem, private high-speed ethernet network, and GPU-based batch processing system